buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_4_Call_Deployed_Contract.md

 ## 🏠 Setting Your Contract Address

-Remember when you deployed your contract to the Rinkeby Testnet (epic btw)?
+Remember when you deployed your contract to the Goerli Testnet (epic btw)?
 The output from that deployment included your smart contract address which should look something like this:

 ```
 Deploying contracts with the account: 0xF79A3bb8d5b93686c4068E2A97eAeC5fE4843E7D